 Early Life

-Martin Walter Haefner was born in Zurich, Switzerland, in 1954.
-He is the son of Walter Haefner, a successful Swiss businessman who was, at the time of his death in 2012, the world's oldest billionaire.
-Martin grew up in a privileged environment and received an excellent education.
-He studied mathematics at ETH Zurich and later worked as a high school teacher for many years.
+Martin Haefner was born in 1954 into a wealthy Swiss family.
+His father, Walter Haefner, was a successful businessman and the world's oldest billionaire at the time of his death in 2012.
+Martin Haefner grew up in a privileged environment and received an excellent education, including studying mathematics at ETH Zurich.

 Rise to Success